 A brief comment on the categorizations, there are three major categories- involuntary, voluntary and delegate groups and under these, there are sub-categories of social groups.
 As stated earlier these above categorization of social groups are entirely based on the fundamental differences in the structure (Sanderson, 1938).
 It gives an overview of social group forms and type based on certain similar and dissimilar aspects.

 ).
 1. Write two characteristic features of Caste.
 2. What is a Social Group?
+Mantion the different types of Social Groups 2.
+What is a Social Group?
 Mention the different types of Social Groups.

 10.4.1.2 Tribe